-Yvette joined the Pediatric Gastroenterology division at UCSF initially as a fellow in 2009 and later as faculty in 2015.
+Yvette has served on the faculty of the Pediatric Gastroenterology division at UCSF since 2015.
 She practices clinical medicine with an interest in children with food allergies, functional abdominal pain and disorders of growth and development.
 Additionally, she has experience with community-based medical and public health efforts to enhance maternal and child development and is the site principal investigator for several multi-site clinical trials investigating novel treatments for irritable bowel syndrome, constipation and allergic esophagitis.
 Yvette holds a BS from Brown University, an MD/MPH from University of Connecticut and Masters in Advanced Science (Epidemiology and Biostatistics) from UCSF.

 Mariana’s deep academic background informs her passion for combining entrepreneurial vision with social justice.
 After spending her early career in academia, she pivoted to founding a business grounded in community and women’s health.
 Since moving to San Francisco, she has focused on personal writing, consulting and editorial projects, and part-time work at a local non-profit.
 Mariana holds a BA from Princeton University and a PhD in Comparative Literature from Columbia University.

 Tracey’s expertise is in developing solutions to involve and educate learners.
 As a lead consultant at Imparta Ltd. (London) she created simulation-based training to achieve effective, lasting behavioral change for major clients such as WPP and HP.
 These modules are currently taught to 3,500 people across 134 countries.
 Tracey has provided pro-bono consulting services to non-profit organizations and volunteered extensively.
 Tracey holds a BA from Emory University and an MBA from London Business School.